human-conditions/yodrew.github.io-original/_pages/dedication.md

 navprev:
 navnext: notes
 ---

-For late friends,
+_For late friends,
 Lisa Saavedra and John Rosenberg,
-who burned bright in a benighted lifeway
+&nbsp; who burned bright in a benighted lifeway
-and so fell long before their time;
+and so fell long before their time;_

+&nbsp;

-And my brilliant, life-imprisoned cousin,
+_And my brilliant, life-imprisoned cousin,
 Damon Durham,
-on whom the sins of our fathers
+&nbsp; on whom the sins of our fathers
 are so heavily visited
-these decades of hard time.
+&nbsp; &nbsp; these decades of hard time._
 {:#dedication}